MonicaMbabazi/16S_Analysis_Workflow/README.md

 + **48 paired-end FASTQ reads** (for testing purposes).
 + **Associated metadata file** for these samples.

-#### In summary here are the two files with all the data needed to needed to run this pipeline:
+#### In summary here are the two datasets that were used to develop this pipeline:
 ```
-1. Global_Dataset.zip
+1. Test_Data
-2. Test_Data
+2. Global_Dataset.zip
 ```
++
 ## Installation and HPC Usage
 All job scripts and analysis workflows have been designed and executed on the Eddie server (University of Edinburgh High-Performance Computing Cluster).
 However,the pipeline is **flexible and can be adapted to run on any other HPC cluster** with minor modifications.
 #### Tools to be installed: